-Just like dirty feeders, dirty bird baths can also spread diseases to the different birds that drink or bathe from the basin.
+Just like dirty feeders, dirty bird baths can also spread diseases to the different birds that drink from or bathe in the basin.
 In addition to this problem, however, dirty bird baths can also be breeding grounds for mosquitoes that can transmit diseases to humans.
 Because of this risk, some homeowner's associations and community guidelines restrict the use of bird baths or require the basins to be maintained properly at all times.

 10 of 12

 Empty Feeders and Baths